A fan’s guide – the club from early doors to today

 The history of Dundee United can be easily divided three distinct eras.
 There were the golden years of the 1980s under manager Jim McLean, when the Arabs, along with Aberdeen, challenged the Celtic-Rangers hegemony to form the New Firm.

 Then there were the years pre-McLean, when United lived in the shadow of near neighbours Dundee FC.
-As for the years post-McLean, two of them under Jim’s younger brother Tommy, the Tangerines have maintained a near constant top-flight presence and twice won the Scottish Cup but can no longer make any headway in Europe.
+As for the years post-McLean, two of them under Jim’s younger brother Tommy, the Tangerines maintained a near constant top-flight presence and twice won the Scottish Cup – but made little headway in Europe.

 Derived from Dundee Hibernian in 1923, when the newly named club ditched their green kits for white and black ones, Dundee United have always been based at Tannadice, next door to Dens Park, home of Dundee FC.